Fastlane-LLC/vendor-api-docs/source/includes/_direct_messages.md

 ## Embed Direct Messages

-This allows for the above Direct Message functionality to be embedded into an iframe and used via UI.
+This allows for the above Direct Message functionality to be embedded into an iframe, serving the same experience we currently offer via our interface.

 ### Iframe Link